laminas/laminas-navigation/docs/book/quick-start.md

 ## Using multiple navigations

-Once the zend-navigation module is registered, you can create as many navigation definitions as you wish, and the underlying factories will create navigation containers automatically.
+Once the laminas-navigation module is registered, you can create as many navigation definitions as you wish, and the underlying factories will create navigation containers automatically.